1922 Atlantic hurricane season

 The 1922 Atlantic hurricane season was the first season since 1914 in which no hurricanes made landfall in the United States.
 Although no "hurricane season" was defined at the time, the present-day delineation of such is June 1 to November 30.
 The first system, a tropical depression, developed on May 12, while the last, also a tropical depression, dissipated on October 31.
 Of note, seven of the fourteen cyclones co-existed with another tropical cyclone during the season, including three systems being simultaneously active on September 22.

 Of the season's fourteen tropical cyclones, five became tropical storms and three strengthened into hurricanes.
 Furthermore, one of those strengthened into a major hurricane—Category 3 or higher on the modern-day Saffir–Simpson hurricane wind scale.
 One of the hurricanes was found in reanalysis in 2009.
 The most intense tropical cyclone, Hurricane Two, peaked as a Category 3 hurricane with maximum sustained winds of 120 mph.
-Although a small hurricane in terms of size, the storm lashed Bermuda with strong winds and rough seas while nearly striking the island, causing one death and about $250,000 (1922 USD) in damage.
+Although a small hurricane in terms of size, this cyclone brought strong winds and rough seas to Bermuda while nearly striking the island, leading to one death and about $250,000 (1922 USD) in damage.
 Earlier in the season, the early stages and precursor of Tropical Storm One caused extensive flooding in El Salvador in June, leading to at least 100 deaths.
 The storm and its remnants later caused flooding along the lower Rio Grande.
 Crop damages alone on the Texas side of the river totaled about $2 million.
 Although no specific death toll is known, several bodies were seen floating down the river.
 In October, Hurricane Four caused severe damage and a few fatalities along the coast of the Yucatán Peninsula.

 The season's activity was reflected with an accumulated cyclone energy (ACE) rating of 55, below the 1921–1930 average of 76.6.
 ACE is a metric used to express the energy used by a tropical cyclone during its lifetime.
 Therefore, a storm with a longer duration will have high values of ACE.
 It is only calculated at six-hour increments in which specific tropical and subtropical systems are either at or above sustained wind speeds of 39 mph, which is the threshold for tropical storm intensity.
 Thus, tropical depressions are not included here.